 This program is experiential, designed to develop the skills and knowledge of aspiring and emerging leaders through contact with regional community leaders in the context of community issues.

 - Establish a lasting set of personal and professional cross sectors links

-GOVERNANCE – Leadership Great South Coast Committee Members
+GOVERNANCE – Leadership Great South Coast Board Members